Sustainability science summer school

 09 Ebrill 2013

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 The Sustainable Places Research Institute is launching a new sustainability science summer school to be run in June 2013.

-In 2014 the Sustainable Places Summer School ran as a joint venture with the University Graduate College, providing a unique and high quality research training forum for interdisciplinary doctoral and postdoctoral researchers in the field of sustainability science and place-making.
+The summer school, a joint venture with the University Graduate College, will provide a unique research training forum for interdisciplinary doctoral and postdoctoral researchers in the field of sustainability science and place-making.

-- Sustainability Science and place-making: the current state of the art and critical perspectives Terry Marsden.
+- Sustainability Science and place-making: the current state of the art and critical perspectives with Terry Marsden.

-- Introduction: urban governance for food security Roberta Sonnino and Ana Moragues Faus
+- An introduction to urban governance for food security with Roberta Sonnino and Ana Moragues Faus

 - Health and connected communities with Yi Gong

 - Adaptive governance and social innovation for ecological transitions with Abid Mehmood and Susan Baker